Search icon

 • Add the engine flush additive through the oil filler port.

 • The chemical composition removes the sludge and carbon deposits.
-The impurities get settled in the oil and oil filter.
+The impurities get settled in the oil and the oil filter.

 • Finally, the mechanic changes the oil filter and engine oil.